thomas-crane/nrelay/docs/creating-plugins.md

 If you try the `hello` command again, it should now say `<yourname> New response text`

 ## The Logger class
-If you need to print out some information for debugging or logging purposes, you should use the `Log` method.
+If you need to print out some information for debugging or logging purposes, you should use the `Logger` class.
 Normally, you could use something like
 ```typescript
 console.log('Player name: ' + client.playerData.name);